westerveltco/django-email-relay/README.md

 ### Relay Service

 The relay service provided by `django-email-relay` is responsible for reading a central database queue and sending emails from that queue through an SMTP server.
 As such, it should be run on infrastructure that has access to the SMTP server you would like to use.
-There currently two ways to run the service:
+There are currently two ways to run the service:

 1. A Docker image
 2. A `runrelay` management command to be run from within a Django project

 If you are using the Docker image, only PostgreSQL is supported.
-However, when using the management command directly you can use whatever database you are using with the Django project it is being run from, provided your other externally hosted Django projects that you would like to relay emails for also have access to the same database.
+However, when using the management command directly, you can use whatever database you are using with the Django project it is being run from, provided your other externally hosted Django projects that you would like to relay emails for also have access to the same database.
 If you would like the Docker image to support other databases, please [open an issue](https://github.com/westerveltco/django-email-relay/issues/new) and it will be considered.

 Installation of the relay service differs depending on whether you are using the provided Docker image or the management command.